cipherphage/Spam-identifier-JS/readme.md

 - Links containing the `ml` (Mali) and `tk` (Tokelau, New Zealand) domains seem to be associated with my spam mail, but without more data I don't want to assume this is always true.

 ## Step 2: consider using the [natural][4] NPM package to perform more robust Natural Language Processing
+- Ideally, for automatic spam detection based on the email body you'd want to use legitimate NLP/ML with user feedback taken into account.
+- We would also consider the HTML and CSS of the email body separately from the text content.
+- To implement that you would use Node (or some other backend language) to create a spam detection service.

 ## Step 3: consider methods to optimize performance (e.g., at least get it off of the main thread)